Kylianmgt/OPNProjectKylian/README.md

 # OPNProjectKylian

 Little game that I made while learning Kotlin.
+I used KorGE plugin for the graphical motor, thanks to this plugin, you can run it on a web server (NodeJS) or in a JVM.
+You can select the support in the Gradle window OPNProjectKylian>Tasks>run

 Just press space in the program and you will understand this simple game :)